 What is this new drug, and how does it work?

 Sage Therapeutics created a process for turning brexanolone, the neurosteroid naturally produced during pregnancy, into a medication.
+The result is Zulresso, a drug that’s administered as a single 60-hour IV drip, that clinical trials have shown can help alleviate symptoms of PPD in mere hours.

-“There was a theory that suggested depression was the result of hyperactivity in the brain,” Jeff Jonas, M.D., CEO of Sage Therapeutics says.
+“There was a theory that suggested depression was the result of hyperactivity in the brain,” Jeff Jonas, M.D., CEO of Sage Therapeutics, says.
 “A lot of things are sped up: You’re not sleeping, you don’t eat, you experience racing, negative thoughts.
 [Brexanolone] tones down brain activity, basically functioning as a natural relaxant.”

 Patients in the clinical trials were given an IV infusion of brexanolone over the course of two days.
 “By the second trial, women had about a 70 percent remission rate,” Jonas says.
 “The changes were drastic.
 These were women who were profoundly depressed and then within 48 hours got significantly better.
 We followed these patients out to about a month, and the large majority remained well.”